About Restorative Practices

 Our Founder

 I specialize in guiding communities, organizations, and individuals through restorative practices — helping to deepen understanding, to foster accountability, to re-build relationships, and create collective healing.
+I specialize in working with communities that have experience trauma, and I am a certified trainer in the prevention of sexual misconduct and child sexual abuse.
 I have worked with families, schools, religious organizations, camps, nonprofits, and businesses.
 I engage with folks both online and in person.

-As a former teacher, administrator, writer, entrepreneur, and board member — and like most careers — conflict was a natural part of working together with other folks.
+As a former teacher, administrator, writer, entrepreneur, and board member , I have extensive experience working with others, leading, guiding, and simply helping people.
+And yet I longed to find a better way to help solve interpersonal conflicts.
 These experiences led me to pursue a Master of Science in Conflict Analysis and Management and an emphasis in Inclusive Conflict Engagement where my work is grounded in research and practice.